ericmjl/art-of-effective-scientific-communication/slides.md

 **"Does it make sense to a relative outsider?"**

-- A "general biologist" should understand the general implications of my research.
+- A specialist who shares your foundational knowledge should understand the general implications of your research.

 ## your mom